 The Mike Ball Difference

 If you are really wanting to get more bottom time bring your rebreather.
-At the time of writing this we are the only liveaboard on the Great Barrier Reef with qualified rebreather supervisors.
+At the time of writing we are the only liveaboard on the Great Barrier Reef with qualified rebreather supervisors.

 See the Reef from above as well as below

 Our ‘Fly Dive’ itineraries include a low level scenic flight over the Great Barrier Reef between Cairns and Lizard Island.
 This flight takes a specially designed route along the continental shelf adjacent to the Ribbon Reefs where you have a birds eye view of the dive sites, plus views of Endeavour Reef (where Captain Cook ran aground) and the Emily (a shipwreck sitting on top of the reef).